erdinckocaman/commit-explainer-ai/README.md

 ## Usage

-To use the `commit_explainer` tool, you need to have a valid API key for the AI service and the necessary configurations.
-There is an example "prepare-commit-msg" file under the folder "examples"
+To use the `commit_explainer` tool, you need to have a valid API key for an OpenAPI compliant AI service and the necessary configurations.
+There is an example "prepare-commit-msg" file under the folder "examples".
+You may update that file according to your environment and copy it to under your git hooks folder.

 ### Command